jakevossen5/102-git-workshop/README.md

 We are going to view our code on the GitHub website.
 This will make it clear what is on our local repo, and what has been pushed to master.
 You can do this by navigating to `https://github.com/<yourusername>/csci-101-102-labs`.
-Right now, it should look identical to what you have to the code in your local repository.
+Right now, it should look identical to the code you have in your local repository.
 If you try and visit it and you get a "page not found error", sign into GitHub and try again.
 It should look something like this.